demosjarco/wrangler-action-node/README.md

 # Wrangler (Node Edition) GitHub Action

+> This is a direct logic copy of [@cloudflare/wrangler-action](https://github.com/cloudflare/wrangler-action) but written in pure Node.JS without any external dependencies

 Easy-to-use GitHub Action to use [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/).
 Makes deploying Workers, Pages or modifying R2 easy to do.

 [Refer to Changelog for more information](CHANGELOG.md).